celsworthy/Installer/README_AutoMaker.txt

 CEL AutoMaker README

 version 1.00.10
 IMPORTANT: The way Projects are saved and loaded has changed.
 The first time you run this release your current projects will not load correctly and will need to be closed.
+You will need to recreate your Projects, and also your Custom Material and Print Profiles.
 Integrated v678 firmware
 Updated to use robox firmware v677
 Fixed encoding issue for Chinese language